This Gut and Psychology Syndrome Book Review may be a bit biased but, only because the GAPS diet has been life changing for me!

 I know I’m not the only one benefiting from this protocol and I love to hear success stories!

-But, I admit that this GAPS diet review is coming from a biased point of view – because I have benefited directly from the GAPS diet.
+But, I admit that this Gut and Psychology Syndrome Book Review is coming from a biased point of view – because I have benefited directly from the GAPS diet.

 However, if you or anyone you know suffers from any of the illnesses mentioned above (and I did not cover them all!), I would recommend purchasing this book or check with your local library.

-* For further reading you may also be interested in GAPS – My Experience
+* For further reading you may also be interested in GAPS Diet Experience